SPECIAL BENEFITS FOR VETERANS

 Call us at (760) 966-0111 to find out how we can help you get your veterans funeral benefits.

-“As a former Marine Officer, I am personally committed to ensuring all deceased military veterans being laid to rest at sea with Sea Star Charters receive the benefits and full honors they deserve.
-My staff and I will provide special attention and counseling free of charge to the family members of the deceased veteran.”
+“As a Former Marine Officer, I am personally committed to ensuring all deceased military veterans being laid to rest at sea with Sea Star Charters receive the benefits and full honors they deserve.
+My staff and I will provide special attention and counseling free or charge to the family members of the deceased veteran.”
 Captain Joe Cacciola

 Burial benefits available for all eligible veterans, regardless of whether they are buried in a national cemetery, a private cemetery or cremated and buried at sea, include a burial flag, a Presidential Memorial Certificate and a government headstone or marker.